• Home

 Elm Creek Park Trail(s)

-Elm Creek Park Reserve, the largest park in the metro, is home to this spectacular bike circuit, one of the best trails around.
-You'll travel over rolling hills through nearly unspoiled landscapes.
-The trail alternates between lush woods and pristine prairies, with occasional lakes, creeks, wetlands, and panoramas from high spots.
-You can bike for hours in this park and see very few signs of civilization, besides fellow bicyclists (and even they become rare in the park's northern reaches).
-Watch for waterbirds when you pass through the hills above Leman Lake (near Champlin), a wildlife sanctuary.
-And if you're not doing the full loop, stop at the spectacular overlook above Mud Lake, from which you can see all the way to the striking red roof of the Elm Creek Chalet.
-All of these sights are taken in from pavement smooth as silk, which is blessedly common on the well-maintained trails of the far Northwest Metro.
+Length: Full loop 14.6 miles (see more distances at right) Rating: 5 / 5 Surface: Asphalt Elm Creek Park Reserve, the largest park in the metro, is home to this spectacular bike circuit.
+You'll travel over rolling hills through nearly unspoiled landscapes, with few signs of civilization besides other bicyclists (and even they become rare in the park's northern reaches).
+The trail alternates between pristine prairies and lush corridors of forest, with occasional lakes, creeks, wetlands, and panoramas from high spots.
+Watch for distant waterbirds when you pass through the hills above Leman Lake (near Champlin), a wildlife sanctuary.
+And if you're not doing the full loop, stop at the overlook above Mud Lake, from which you can see all the way to the striking red roof of the Elm Creek Chalet.
+All of these sights are taken in from perfectly smooth pavement, common on the well-maintained trails of the far Northwest Metro.
+(Last biked Satruday, October 11th, 2014, 12 PM to 2 PM) Go to https://www.threeriversparks.org/location/elm-creek-park-reserve for a map and information on Elm Creek Park Reserve. __________________________________________________________________________________________________________________________________ |

 THE NUMBERS

-_ Hiawatha LRT Trail
+Hiawatha LRT Trail

 Length: 4.7 miles